maghribalramahi83/sdn-load-balancing/Proposed SVMMLQ-LC Algorithm/README.md

 If you use this work, please cite:

 > **[5] Baseline:**
-> Maghrib A. M. Alrammahi, "Comparative Analysis of Random, Round Robin, Weighted Round Robin, and Least Connection Load Balancing Algorithms in SDN", IJACSA, 2022.
+> M. A. M. Alrammahi and W. S. Bhaya, "Performance Analysis for Load Balancing Algorithms using POX Controller in SDN," in 2022 International Conference on Data Science and Intelligent Computing (ICDSIC), 2022: IEEE, pp. 175–180.
+DOI: 10.1109/ICDSIC56987.2022.10076081

 ---